Laminate Flooring Portland, Or

 Woodbridge Plank Ripe Olive Laminate Wood Flooring$2.09

-Laminate floors are constructed with multiple layers for durability, and have become a stylish and incredibly affordable choice for both residential and commercial applications instead of commercial carpeting or options like engineered wood floors.
+Laminate floors are constructed with multiple layers for durability, and have become a stylish and incredibly affordable choice for both residential and commercial applications instead of commercial carpeting or other floor options such as engineered wood floors.

 Construction of Laminate Floors